hand-crdb/cdc-sink.wiki.hand-crdb/Home.md

 ***This is a prototype and is not supported by Cockroach Labs except by prior arrangement.***

-We cannot provide support for it at this time but may in the future.
 Use of this tool is entirely at your own risk and Cockroach Labs makes no guarantees or warranties about its operation.